-Thailand Medical Tourism Blog Contest
+Thailand Medical Tourism Blog Contest: An Adventure Like No Other

 It was a first time for me to be picked as a finalist in a blogging competition.
 I must say that I’m pretty new in this field as I only started with this blog in 2009.
 Yet, I’ve made several attempts but never had the chance to really build up a blog until First-Time Travel came about and it was accepted in the Lonely Planet blogsherpa program.
 (The blogsherpa program ended later on and Lonely Planet came up with a new one to engage bloggers.)